 - d.
 Medical/Physical Requirements: Refer to NHIAA By-Law Article III, Sect.
 2: Medical Statement or local school requirements; whichever are higher.

 - e.
-Restriction of Participation Unified Student Partner: Student Athletes playing the same sport will be prohibited from competing as a Unified Partner in Unified Sports that season.
+Restriction of Participation Unified Student Partner: Student Athletes playing the same sport will be prohibited from competing as a Unified Partner in Unified Sports that season (with the exception of female volleyball athletes participating as a partner in unified volleyball).
 Appropriate participation for such a Student Athlete Partner may take place as an assistant coach or manager.
 Schools with limited enrollment or special circumstances may apply to the Executive Director for a waiver of this rule.

 - 4. Coaches Eligibility: In addition to the training referred to in the NHIAA By-Law Article I, Sect.
 32: Coaches Eligibility it is suggested that a Unified Sports Coach review a PowerPoint presentation by the start of the season (PowerPoint will be distributed by October 1st).

 - 5. Alignment of Sports: (BLA XXXV, Sect.
 5) Unified Sport teams in basketball, soccer, and volleyball shall be aligned in two leagues as co-ed sports.
 Unified Track shall be aligned in one division as a co-ed sport (CM 5.2017).

 - 6. Officiating: (BLA XXXV, Sect.
 6) All sanctioned Unified Sports contests in soccer, basketball and volleyball will have a minimum of one (1) NHIAA enrolled official.
 Athletic Directors will obtain their own officials for the regular season and shall pay them the sub-varsity rate.
 Track & Field is still to be determined.

 - 7. Scheduling Calendar:

 - a.
 Soccer Schedule is due July 27th

 - b.
 Basketball Schedule is due November 1st

 - c.
 Volleyball Schedule is due March 4th

 - d.
 Track & Field Schedule is due March 4th

 - 8. Completed Schedule and Forfeit: All teams must complete their entire schedule submitted to the NHIAA.
 Any scheduled game(s) not played must be reported (in writing by both schools) to the NHIAA immediately.
 If a scheduled game can't be played both teams shall receive a forfeit loss.

-- 9. Mouth Protector Rule: The NHIAA highly recommends the use of mouth guards in basketball.
-Refer to By-Law Article III: Sports Medicine; Sect.
-8: Mouth Guards.

-- 10. Medical Coverage at Athletic Events (By-Law Article III, Sect.
+- 9. Medical Coverage at Athletic Events (By-Law Article III, Sect.
 1): The importance of the long-range safety of high school athletes cannot be overstated.
 Consequently, the NHIAA and its member schools will favor medical safety over any other countervailing concerns including competitive advantage.
 Every high school in New Hampshire must make provisions for licensed medical personnel at all practices and contests.
 The types of provisions that are acceptable are (the provisions are in alphabetical order, not preferential order):

 - a.
 Athletic Trainer

 - b.
 Board Certified Sports Physical Therapist

 - c.
 Emergency Medical Technician

 - d.
 Nurse

 - e.
 Nurse Practitioner

 - f.
 Physician

 - g.
 Physician Assistant

 - h.
 Systems developed to call medical personnel to the site of the athletic event